savonet/book/technology.md

 streams from other servers, which is useful in order to distribute listening clients across multiple physical machines, when many of them are expected to connect simultaneously.

+Liquidsoap can also emulate an Icecast server itself, and serve the listeners without a second program, as described in [there](#sec:icecast-server).

 ### HLS {#sec:HLS}